e-apostolidis/SUM-GAN-sl/README.md

 ## PyTorch Implementation of SUM-GAN-sl
 - From **"A Stepwise, Label-based Approach for Improving the Adversarial Training in Unsupervised Video Summarization"** (to appear in the 1st Int.
 Workshop on AI for Smart TV Content Production, Access and Delivery (AI4TV '19) at ACM Multimedia (ACM MM) 2019, October 21, 2019, Nice, France)
 - Written by Evlampios Apostolidis, Alexandros I. Metsai, Eleni Adamantidou, Vasileios Mezaris and Ioannis Patras
+- Based on a PyTorch implementation of a variation of the SUM-GAN model, made by [Jaemin Cho](https://github.com/j-min)

 ## Main dependencies
 - Python  3.6